ndxbxrme/ndxdb/README.md

 * useful for hobby projects on free servers (heroku) where you don't want the hassle of a database server and don't have reliable on-server file storage

 # In development, think twice before using this!
 * ndxdb is currently intended for small (single server) projects and will not scale, though I reckon someone who is good with websockets could help me fix that (hint hint).
-* you should only execute one INSERT, UPDATE OR DELETE command at a time (no chaining with ;)
 * every row in the database must have an id field (named id, _id or i).  id's can be generated automatically by using the `autoId` setting
 ```
   // examples of good inserts etc